 Making the Tomato Chilli Sauce

-- Add spices, vinegar and sugar and stir to blend
+- Add tomatoes and stir to blend into mixture.

-- Add the pickling spice bag to the vegetable mixture and ensure it is submersed.
-Let mixture simmer on low for about 2 hours. * To make the pickling spice bag cut one large piece of cheesecloth and fold over to make a square.
+- Drop the pickling spice bag into the vegetable mixture.
+Let mixture simmer covered on low for about 2 hours until the veg has softened. * To make the pickling spice bag cut one large piece of cheesecloth and fold over to make a square.
 Place 3 tablespoons of pickling spice in the center.
 Bring the ends of the cloth together to the centre ensuring all sides are firmly closed, and then tie securely with kitchen twine or use an elastic.

 Canning Tomato Chilli Sauce